MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/prerelease-testing.md

 Name: `WEBVIEW2_CHANNEL_SEARCH_KIND`
 Value: `1`

-Note that the environment variable will be applied to all apps that use WebView2 on the machine, unlike the registry key, which can be set per app.<!-- todo: confirm this line, copied from self-hosting.md -->
+Note that the environment variable will be applied to all apps that use WebView2 on the machine, unlike the registry key, which can be set per app.

 ##### [Group policy](#tab/group-policy)